always, dragging your fingers into

 it will make you feel more alive.

-Sarah Trajcevska, The Tragedy of Living
+written by Sarah Trajcevska, The Tragedy of Living

 someone to help fill it, an endless black